robingould/puzzle-generator/README.md

 # puzzle_generator
-generate 3 by 2 puzzles in rust with any image
+generate 3 by 2 puzzles in rust with any image using plotters and image crates

 put however many puzzles pieces u want on line 193 (let pieces = {number of pieces u want}f64)